F.B. Wickwire Memorial Lecture in Professional Responsibility and Legal Ethics

-Frederick B (Ted) Wickwire was educated in Halifax and received his Bachelor of Commerce degree in 1959 and his Bachelor of Laws degree in 1962 from Dalhousie University, and practiced in the field of corporate and commercial law with a special interest in property rights.
+Frederick B. (Ted) Wickwire was educated in Halifax, received his Bachelor of Commerce degree in 1959 and his Bachelor of Laws degree in 1962 from Dalhousie University, and practiced in the field of corporate and commercial law with a special interest in property rights.
 He was appointed Queen's Counsel in 1978.
-His service to Dalhousie University involved thirteen years as a member of the Board of Governors.
+His service to Dalhousie University involved 13 years as a member of the Board of Governors.

-He was senior partner in the firm of MacInnes Wilson Flinn Wickwire.
-In 1977, he was appointed the first Chairman of the Nova Scotia Legal Aid Commission.
-Mr Wickwire worked tirelessly to ensure that Nova Scotia barristers maintained a level of uncompromised professionalism.
-To this end he served as chairman of the Nova Scotia Barristers' Society's Legal Ethics Committee, and oversaw the creation of a new handbook on ethics and professional conduct for Nova Scotia lawyers.
-His service to the legal profession culminated in his election as President of the Barristers' Society in June 1990, a position he held at the time of his death on March 22, 1991.
+A senior partner in the firm of MacInnes Wilson Flinn Wickwire, in 1977 he was appointed the first chairman of the Nova Scotia Legal Aid Commission.
+He worked tirelessly to ensure that Nova Scotia barristers maintained a level of uncompromised professionalism.
+To this end he served as chairman of the Nova Scotia Barristers' Society's Legal Ethics Committee and oversaw the creation of a new handbook on ethics and professional conduct for Nova Scotia lawyers.
+His service to the legal profession culminated in his election as president of the Barristers' Society in June 1990, a position he held at the time of his death on March 22, 1991.

 The Schulich School of Law is pleased to co-sponsor this series with the Nova Scotia Barristers' Society.